 Anyone ever see the “Start-Gazer Lounge” bit on SNL?

-My boys love it & because it reminds them of the clip (watch it here), we had an extra fab time finding this somewhat “hidden” gem of space at the PR airport.
+My boys love it & because it reminds them of the clip (watch it on the right), we had an extra fab time finding this somewhat “hidden” gem of space at the PR airport.

 It’s a mere elevator-ride away from the main floor, but opens up a comfy world of wonder, complete with squishy sofas, food & beverage to your heart’s content – within reason, of course, since you’re still at an airport! – & an interesting collection of airplane-related visuals you can take Instagram photos with.. 😉